 You will be given an appointment card on discharge.

 Your doctor will advise you about returning to work or regular activities.
-Please ask the nurse for a Return to Work slip at your post-op visit.
+Please ask the medical assistant for a Return to Work slip at your post-op visit.

 - Bleeding is most common the 1st day or the 5th-7th day.

 - 1 in 50 adults may have post-operative bleeding.